TheSignPainter98/adjust-keys/README.md

 - Otherwise, KLE colours are taken as an exact specification of the user’s desired colourway

 Therefore, if the user wishes to use a colour of `#cccccc` for caps, or `#000000` for glyphs in their design, it may be better to tell adjustkeys not to use the colour-map file through the appropriate option.

+### Width or height exceeds policy limit

+The library `adjustkeys` uses for svg to png conversion, ImageMagick, has configurable usage limits to prevent a user’s system from being overwhelmed.
+Unfortunately, for large uv images, this can sometimes be too low by default.
+To fix this, find your system’s ImageMagick `policy.xml` file and increase the maximum width, height and area to something massive such as 100EiB.
+You may need to uncomment the relevant lines (by removing the `<!--` and `-->` surrounding the line).

 ### Unicode characters in regular expression classes